Travel Vaccines and Advice for the Cayman Islands

 Sources: Embassy of the Cayman Islands and U.S. State Department

-What is the Climate Like in the Cayman Islands?
+What Is the Climate Like in the Cayman Islands?

 The Cayman Islands are a group of islands in the Caribbean that are popular with tourists.
 The weather in the Cayman Islands is usually warm and sunny.
 The biggest island, Grand Cayman, has temperatures that range from 75 in the winter to 85 in the summer.
 The rainy season in the Cayman Islands is from May to October, with the most rain falling in September and October.